 Bank Rate

-- The bank rate is the interest rate charged by a country’s central bank for funds borrowed by domestic banks.
+- The bank rate is the interest rate a country’s central bank charges for funds borrowed by domestic banks.

 - In the United States, the Board of Governors of the Federal Reserve System determines the discount rate.